mudspringhiker/pca_kmeans_anslynwines/README.md

 ![](pca.png)

-Additionally, KMeans clustering was done on the same data, the results of which look more promising.
+Additionally, KMeans clustering was done on the same data.
 The plot below shows analysis from KMeans clustering with n_clusters=4.

 ![](kmeans.png)